StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 * VARCHAR[(length)]

 A variable-length string.
-The default value is 1.
+The default value is `1`.
 Unit: bytes.

 - In versions earlier than StarRocks 2.1, the value range of `length` is 1–65533.
-- [Preview] From StarRocks 2.1 and later versions, the value range of `length` is 1–1048576.
+- [Preview] In StarRocks 2.1 and later versions, the value range of `length` is 1–1048576.